ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 ## Delayed Replication

 In RavenDB we introduced a new kind of replication, _delayed replication_.
 It replicates data that is delayed by `X` amount of time.
-The _delayed replication_ works just like normal replication but instead of sending data immediately, it waits `X` amount of time.
+_Delayed replication_ works just like normal replication but instead of sending data immediately, it waits `X` amount of time.
 Having a delayed instance of a database allows you to "go back in time" and undo contamination to your data due to a faulty patch script or other human errors.
 While you can and should always use backup for those cases, having a live database makes it super fast to failover to prevent business losses while you repair the faulty databases.

+* To set delayed replication, see "3. **Set Replication Delay Time**" in the [definition instructions](../../studio/database/tasks/ongoing-tasks/external-replication-task#definition).

 ## Related articles